Nesterov acceleration in benignly non-convex landscapes: Proofs of Acceleration in Optimization

 We now prove the first main result of this section.

 \additive* \begin{proof} The proof is mostly identical to that of Theorem \ref{theorem discrete} with minor modifications: In Step 1, we obtain the estimate

 by Lemma \ref{lemma sgd}.
-In the quadratic term, we need to take the expectation of $g_n$ rather than $f(x_n')$.
+In the quadratic terms in steps 2 and 3, we need to take the expectation of $g_n$ rather than $\nabla f(x_n')$.
 By construction, the terms involving $\E[\|\nabla f(x_n')\|^2]$ still balance with the same parameters, leading to an additional contribution of $\eta\,\sigma_a^2$ due to the stochastic gradient estimates.
 Since $\eta\leq 1/L$, we can bound $L\eta^2\leq \eta$ so overall we obtain the estimate

 in place of $\L_{n+1} \leq (1-\sqrt{\mu\eta})\L_n$ since all other terms are identical under the expectation using Lemma \ref{lemma stochastic identities}.
 The claim now follows from Lemma \ref{lemma recursion}. \end{proof}